German Naval Intelligence Service: Interwar period (1919 to 1939)

-The Nachrichten-Abteilung came to an end in 1919 after the Treaty of Versailles, which prohibited Germany from having any intelligence organisation whatsoever. and the November revolution.
+The Nachrichten-Abteilung came to an end in 1919 after the November revolution and the Treaty of Versailles, which prohibited Germany from having any intelligence organisation whatsoever.
 As a result, the News Service was dissolved, with Fritz Prieger, its former head of foreign intelligence gathering, in charge of the winding-up of the agency.
 All monitoring, decoding and evaluation services had ceased.
-However, in April 1919, the organiser of the B-service, Lieutenant Braune, who the Admiralstab requested that he compile a wartime history of the previous service, was tasked with restarting the service by Rear Admiral Adolf von Trotha, and by 28 April 1919, the central office was recreated at the same time as the new German Navy, the Reichsmarine was being created.
+However, in April 1919, the organiser of the B-service, Martin Braune, who the Admiralstab requested that he compile a wartime history of the previous service, was tasked with restarting the service by Rear Admiral Adolf von Trotha, and by 28 April 1919, the central office was recreated at the same time as the new German Navy, the Reichsmarine was being created.
 The radio intelligence service needed comparatively little budget to operate and operated on a very modest basis.
 The main intercept station had only three deciphering experts, with only two of them with sufficient depth of knowledge to make efficient decipher possible.
 An officer to take command of the operation was not appointed until 1922, but was still handicapped because the thread of continuous decipherment knowledge was broken in 1918.
 Of the eight men in the original team on 28 April 1919, one of them was Wilhelm Tranow, the cryptanalyst who would go on to dominate the agency and who would be so successful in breaking British cyphers including Naval Cypher.

 Organisation

 Central Office

-The MND (German: Marinenachrichtendienst, English:Naval Communication Service) led the organisation, as they apparently had proved during the war.
-Staff was provided by Rear Admiral Adolf von Trotha.
-Under the command, naval intelligence officers at the coast radio and marine signal stations ran the message service.
+The Marinenachrichtendienst (MND) (Naval Communication Service) led the organisation, as they apparently had proved during the war.
+Staff was provided by Adolf von Trotha.
+Under the command, naval intelligence officers at the coastal radio and marine signal stations ran the message service.
 On the big ships, one of the radio rooms was established for the radio monitoring service.
 Each radio room was equipped with a radio direction finder, so that radio messages of other navies could be absorbed from there.
-The management of the MND was undertaken Lieutenant Martin Braune from 30 October 1919 until 28 April 1920.
+The management of the MND was undertaken by Martin Braune from 30 October 1919 until 28 April 1920.